 ASSIST at www.assist.org - ASSIST shows how lower-division course credits earned at one public California college or university can be applied when transferred to another.
 ASSIST is the official repository of articulation agreements for California public colleges and universities.

 Associate Degrees for Transfer [Student Transfer Achievement Reform (STAR) Act (SB 1440)] - California Community College students who earn a verified Associate Degree for Transfer (AA-T or AS-T) in a major that has been approved by CSUN for transfer are given priority admission consideration, junior standing at admission, and the ability to complete remaining bachelor's degree requirements within 60 semester units.
 Read more in the "Associate Degrees for Transfer" section of Transfer Policies of CSU Campuses.

 The Office of the Secretary of State and the campuses of the California State University, including CSUN, are committed to making voter information forms and online registration available.
 For voter registration and information, visit the California Secretary of State Voter Registration website.

-CSUN students will also find a "Voter Registration" link by logging into myNorthridge Portal and, from the Home tab in the Quick Links box, selecting SOLAR Student Center.
+CSUN students will also find a "Voter Registration" link by logging in to the CSUN Portal and, from the Top Tools section, selecting the SOLAR Student Center.